SEKOIA-IO/documentation/_shared_content/automate/build-playbooks.md

 ## Templates

-Creating a playbook from scratch can be complicate.
+Creating a playbook from scratch can be complex.
 That’s why we provide our users with a way to quickly generate a playbook: **templates**.

 These fully customizable templates are available in our Playbooks’ Catalog.
 You can access them by clicking on `+ Playbook` then selecting `Use a template`.
 These could be a really good working base.